Secure Food Supply planning is an important consideration for the U.S. livestock industry. Currently, more…

 What is African Swine Fever (ASF)?

 ASF is a severe, hemorrhagic viral disease that affects both domestic and wild pigs.
 ASF is classified as a “transboundary animal disease,” a highly infectious disease that can spread across national borders.
-Although signs of ASF and Classical Swine Fever (CSF) may be similar, the ASF virus is unrelated to the CSF virus.
-Unlike CSF, there is no known effective vaccine for ASF.
+Although signs of ASF and Classical Swine Fever (CSF) may be similar, the ASF virus is not related to the CSF virus.
+Unlike CSF, there is no vaccine for ASF.

-The ASF virus is highly infectious and has high “environmental survivability,” meaning it can survive for extended periods of time on contacted surfaces like vehicles, feed, or equipment, and for even longer periods in manure, raw pork products, or frozen pork products.
+The ASF virus is highly infectious.
+ASF has high “environmental survivability.”
+This means it can survive for extended periods of time on contacted surfaces like vehicles, feed, or equipment, and for even longer periods in manure, raw pork products, or frozen pork products.
 The virus can be spread by live or dead pigs, both domestic and wild.
 It can also be spread in contaminated feed.
 Humans can spread the virus as well, via contaminated objects such as shoes and clothes.
-Soft ticks of the genus Ornithodoros can also be a vector for ASF transmission.
+Soft ticks of the genus Ornithodoros can transmit ASF.
 These ticks are long-lived and can remain infected with ASF for years.

-No, ASF is not a zoonotic disease; it does not infect humans and there is no known risk to humans from ASF-infected meat.
+No, ASF is not a zoonotic disease; it does not infect humans.
+There is no known risk to humans from ASF-infected meat.

 Current reports estimate that over half of the domestic hogs in China have been lost to the current ASF outbreak.
 While the disease has not yet been detected in the U.S., it poses a significant threat to an $8 billion industry and its associated jobs and farm operations.
 Scientists believe that the risk of an outbreak of ASF in the U.S. doubled in 2019.
 For individuals, the impact of ASF can mean increased costs or lack of access to pork products.
-Industries aligned to hog production, such as processing, row crops, and feed ingredients, are also likely to be economically impacted by an ASF outbreak in this country.
+Hog production industries, such as processing, row crops, and feed ingredients, are likely to be economically impacted by an ASF outbreak in this country.